segmentio/action-destinations/docs/authentication.md

 ## OAuth 2.0 Managed Authentication Scheme

-OAuth2 Authentication scheme is the model to be used for destination APIs which support [OAuth 2.0](https://oauth.net/2/).
+OAuth 2.0 Managed Authentication scheme is the model to be used for destination APIs which support [OAuth 2.0](https://oauth.net/2/).
 You’ll be able to define a `refreshAccessToken` function if you want the framework to refresh expired tokens.

 You will have a new `auth` object available in `extendRequest` and `refreshAccessToken` which will surface your destination’s accessToken, refreshToken, clientId and clientSecret (these last two only available in `refreshAccessToken`).
 Most destination APIs expect the access token to be used as part of the authorization header in every request.
 You can use `extendRequest` to define that header.